rafaoski/site-minimal/README.md

 #### Debug Mode
 By default, debugging is enabled in this profile.
 Debug mode causes all errors to be reported to the screen, which can be helpful during development or troubleshooting.
-When in the Debug mode is not intended for live or production sites.
+Debug mode is not intended for live or production sites.
 To disable, proceed as below:

 Edit this file: ```/site/config.php```